volcano-sh/devices/doc/config.md

   The `GPU_STRATEGY` option configures the daemonset to be able to expose on GPU devices in numbers or sharing mode.
 More information on what these strategies are and how to use it in Volcano can be found in Volcano scheduler.

+**`GPU_MEMORY_FACTOR`(uint)**:
+  the desired memory factor for exposing GPU shared memory virtual devices

+  `(default 1)`

+  The `GPU_MEMORY_FACTOR` option configures the daemonset to be able to expose on GPU shared memory virtual devices size.
+By default each block is set to be 1MB, but users who have large gpu memory can specify a larger number such as 10MB, 100MB.

 **`CONFIG_FILE`**:
   point the plugin at a configuration file instead of relying on command line